reillymedia/sevenslegal/themes/netlify-basic/content/blog/halloween-dui-is-not-trick-or-treat.md

-+++
+---
+title: "Halloween DUI is Not Trick or Treat"
+yoast_title: "Halloween DUI is Not Trick or Treat"
+yoast_description: "With Halloween right around the corner, its the perfect time to remember that a DUI or driving recklessly can end up with you in jail."
+categories: [
-categories = "Criminal Law"
+  "Criminal Law",
-date = 2022-11-10T18:30:00Z
+  "Blog"
+]
-pfd_file = ""
+pfd_file: ""
-summary = "With Halloween right around the corner, its the perfect time to remember that driving under the influence (i.e., “DUI“) or driving recklessly can end up with you in jail.
-CHP Press Release About Halloween and DUI Recently the California Highway Patrol released a press release to remind us of the following: Halloween is often recognized \n\n" tags = ["Blog", "DUI"] title = "Halloween DUI is Not Trick or Trea" url = "/blog/criminal-attorney/halloween-dui-trick-treat/"
+summary: "With Halloween right around the corner, its the perfect time to remember that driving under the influence (i.e., “DUI“) or driving recklessly can end up with you in jail.
+CHP Press Release About Halloween and DUI Recently the California Highway Patrol released a press release to remind us of the following: Halloween is often recognized"

-+++
+tags: [
+  "arrest warrant",
+  "bench warrant",
+  "Criminal Defense",
+  "search warrant"
+]
+url: "/criminal-attorney/halloween-dui-trick-treat/415/"
+date: 2022-11-09T18:30:00Z
+featured_image: "/uploads/San-Diego-Blood-Alcohol-Level.jpg"
+img_alt: "dui"
+---
 With Halloween right around the corner, its the perfect time to remember that driving under the influence (i.e., “[DUI](https://www.sevenslegal.com/)“) or driving recklessly can end up with you in jail.

 ## Halloween DUI is Not Trick or Trea